 Call for Proposals

-Given current limitations regarding travel, we are modifying our call to invite proposals focusing on virtual events and initiatives.
-We encourage applicants to think about creative and accessible ways to conduct and disseminate virtual events by exploring different media, e.g., using streaming services like YouTube Live or platforms for virtual worlds like Open Simulator or Mozilla Hubs.
+Given current limitations regarding travel, we are modifying our call to invite proposals focusing on virtual and hybrid events and initiatives.
+We encourage applicants to think about creative and accessible ways to conduct and disseminate such events by exploring different media, e.g., using streaming services like YouTube Live or platforms for virtual worlds like Open Simulator or Mozilla Hubs.
 Guidelines in the ACM Report on Virtual Conferences may also be helpful.
 An excellent example of recent events that have gone virtual and put the SIGCHI's Development Fund's support to creative use include the "Engaging with Race in HCI" CHI 2020 workshop.
+Yet another is this web gallery created and open-sourced by UIST 2020.

 We ask that proposals include plans for sharing lessons learned via experience reports for the SIGCHI community at large.
 Reports might include information on technologies and templates used, and reflect on the perceived success of some adopted services and tools, e.g., closed captioning, talk transcripts, video relay services, virtual reality settings, solutions for slow-Internet areas, podcasts, etc.